Blog · Analysis · Last reviewed June 23, 2026

 First, define the pedagogical use before collection.
 A platform should not collect every possible event because future analytics might find value.
 The school should be able to say what each category of data is for: feedback, accessibility, intervention, security, product evaluation, research, or legal compliance.

-Seventh, require vendor exit paths.
+Eighth, require vendor exit paths.
 If a school changes platforms, it should know what happens to raw events, derived profiles, model features, dashboards, exports, and vendor-trained systems.
 A student's past should not remain trapped in a vendor's data exhaust.

 The learning record is a small institutional artifact with a large symbolic load.
 It promises that learning can be seen more clearly if enough traces are captured.
 That promise is partly true.
 It is also dangerous.

 Learning is not identical to platform behavior.
-A student can understand without clicking much, click constantly without understanding, pause because they are thinking, leave because they are caring for a sibling, ask for hints because they are lazy, courageous, anxious, strategic, confused, or curious.
+A student can understand without clicking much, click constantly without understanding, pause because they are thinking, leave because they are caring for a sibling, ask for hints because they are cautious, courageous, anxious, strategic, confused, or curious.
 The trace is real.
 The interpretation is not automatic.

 The recursive loop is straightforward.
 Educational platforms collect learning traces.
 Institutions infer student states.
 Students and teachers adapt to those inferred states.
 The next traces reflect the adaptation.
 The model then appears more natural because the institution has begun to behave as if its categories were real.

 The right standard is not data blindness.
 Schools need records, evidence, and early help.
 The standard is bounded visibility: collect less than the platform can see, infer less than the model can guess, retain less than the vendor can store, and keep the person larger than the profile.
+For a youth-serving institution, that is a safeguarding question as much as a privacy and data question.

 Sources